axa-ch-webhub-cloud/pattern-library/CODE_OF_CONDUCT.md

 * DO: I'd like to refer to our coding style defined in our XXX, here, this xxxx would be correct because of...

 **We aim to be as efficient as possible.** On a PR review, we try to explain before referring to specs as we assume everyone have read the specs but maybe not understood it.
 We use link to specs as a nice add-on, not as a minimum argument.
 Of course, if explanation requires lots of time, just referring to specs might be ok.
 As a rule of thumb, always choose the option that solves the PR creators issue as soon as possible, as we have as goal to merge a PR as quick as possible.
 We also assume that everyone is willing to learn.
 Teaching is very welcome but is based on good will.

+## Enforcement
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at luca.mele@axa-winterthur.ch.
+The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
+The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+Further details of specific enforcement policies may be posted separately.

+Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.